 OHIO's Honors Tutorial College is the only program of its kind in the United States.
 It provides one-on-one and small group faculty instruction plus other opportunities, including paid research positions, an undergraduate thesis, and funding for travel and research.
 Learn more at www.honors.ohio.edu.
 We have honors programs in the College of Business and Patton College of Education.
 We also have specific scholars programs in the College of Arts and Sciences, among others.
 For more information, go to www.ohio.edu/scholars.

 Can I get involved with research?

 Yes, 675 of our students presented projects at the 2013 Research and Creative Activity Expo.
 Watch a video about it.
 Even more of our students are conducting research.

 How do I get tutoring and other academic help?

 We offer tutoring, supplemental instruction, a writing center, a math center, reference librarians, peer mentoring, study skills courses, and more.
 Sometimes it's as easy as dropping in.
 Learn more at www.ohio.edu/aac.

 The Office of Education Abroad provides the information and support you need to study, intern, work, or volunteer abroad in dozens of countries around the world.
 Learn more at www.ohio.edu/educationabroad.

 How many students do you have and what’s the student-to-faculty ratio?

 OHIO is home to more than 17,000 undergraduates.
-Our student body is nearly 22,000 including graduate students.
-Our student-to-faculty ratio is 19:1.
+Our student body is more than 22,000 including graduate students.
+Our student-to-faculty ratio is 18:1.